Kistik0777/squeezelite-esp32/README.md

 There is no good or bad option, it's your choice.
 Use the NVS parameter "lms_ctrls_raw" to change that option

 ### Battery / ADC
 The NVS parameter "bat_config" sets the ADC1 channel used to measure battery/DC voltage.
 Scale is a float ratio applied to every sample of the 12 bits ADC.
 A measure is taken every 10s and an average is made every 5 minutes (not a sliding window).
+Offset is added to the value to compensate for the non-linearity of the ADC.
+If "osd" (on screen display) is set a battery "gas gauge" is displayed on the lower portion of the screen.
+OSD is shown only when the lower portion of the display is free, eg. not being used for VUs or the spectrum analyser and when the display height is > 32.
 Syntax is
 ```
-channel=0..7,scale=<scale>,cells=<2|3>
+channel=0..7,scale=<scale>,offset=<offset>,cells=<2|3>[,osd]
 ```
 NB: Set parameter to empty to disable battery reading.
 For well-known configuration, this is ignored (except for SqueezeAMP where number of cells is required)
 # Configuration